Beam-driven Electron Cyclotron Harmonic and Electron Acoustic Waves as Seen in Particle-In-Cell Simulations: Simulation Setup

 where $\bold{E}_{L}$ is the longitudinal electric field, and $\bold E_{T}$ and $\bold E_{L}$ are defined as $\bold{k}\cdot\bold{E}_{T} = 0$ and $\bold{k}\times\bold{E}_{L} = 0$.
 Because light waves are eliminated in the Darwin model, the time step does not need to be very small in order to satisfy the Courant condition and it is chosen to be $\Delta t = 0.02\omega^{-1}_{pe}$ in our simulation.
 We use a simulation box with $1024\times1024$ grids in x and y directions.
 The grid size is $\Delta = 0.002c/\omega_{pe}$, where $\omega_{pe}$ is the electron plasma frequency and $c$ is the speed of light.
 Time is normalized to $\omega^{-1}_{pe}$ and velocity is normalized to $v_{0} = 0.002c$.
 The background magnetic field is directed along x with $\omega_{pe}/\omega_{ce} = 5$ in our simulation.

 The initial electron distribution functions in our simulation are drifting Maxwellians:

 where $n$ is the number density, $v_{th\perp}$ and $v_{th\parallel}$ are thermal velocities in directions perpendicular and parallel to the background magnetic field and $v_{d}$ is the drift velocity.
 They consist of three components: (1) cold electrons with thermal velocity $v_{th,cold} = v_{0}$; (2) hot electrons with parallel thermal velocity $v_{th,hot,\parallel} = 31.62v_{0}$ and temperature anisotropy $T_{\perp}/T_{\parallel} = 0.85$; and (3) beam electrons with parallel thermal velocity $v_{th,beam,\parallel} = 10v_{0}$, temperature anisotropy $T_{\perp}/T_{\parallel} = 0.85$ and parallel drift velocity $v_{drift} = 30v_{0}$.
 The density ratios between these three components are $n_{cold}:n_{hot}:n_{beam} = 1:10:1$.
+There parameters represent the typical plasma parameters near the ECH wave generation region in Earth's magnetotail \cite{Zhang21:jgr:ECH, Zhang22:ECH}.
 In our simulations, there are 64 marker particles for hot electrons, 64 marker particles for cold electrons and 64 marker particles for beam electrons in each cell.
-Each electron component is assigned a weight to represent their respective densities as explained in appendix A. Ions are immobile in our simulations.
+Each electron component is assigned a weight to represent their respective densities.
+We decreased the charge $q$ of each particle and increased the number of particles $N$ in each cell for cold and beam electron species.This adjustment maintains the quantity $qN$ constant, ensuring that the particle dynamics remain unaltered.
+Ions are immobile in our simulations.